-Protected bicycle lanes improve travel safety and increase travel options, especially for children and low income families.
-Bicyclists in North Carolina are eight times more likely to be hit and killed than in Oregon, where bike lanes are more prevalent.
+Protected bicycle lanes improve travel safety and increase travel options, especially for children and low income likely to be hit and killed than in Oregon, where bike lanes are more prevalent.
 Black and Hispanic students are more likely to bike to school, leaving these populations especially vulnerable where there are fewer bicycle facilities.
 Image Source: Louisville, KY; Louisville.edu